isaiahcolson/watchlist-client/README.md

 * increase seeded data to 50 movies and 50 shows
 * finish title show page, increase side margins of storyline on titles show page, change button to be "+ Watchlist", style titles show page for mobile
 * titles page, add featured title banners, style titles page for mobile
 * final touches, finalize styling and MVP
- * landing page
-  - [ ] add extra info to landing page

- * overall
-  - [ ] change favicon
-  - [ ] update README with new wireframes
-  - [ ] update README with final design assets
-  - [ ] update yellow color in color palette
-  - [ ] add react flowchart to ERD picture

 * deploy project

 ### Stretch
+* add extra info to landing page
 * add related titles to bottom of title show page
 * add button on title card that will add or remove titles from watchlist
 * hide pages to unauthenticated users